J.D., University of Maryland Francis King Carey School of Law

 Katrin Hussmann Schroll oversees the Offices of Admissions, Enrollment Management, and Student Recruitment at the University of Miami School of Law.

-Dean Schroll is a member of the Maryland State Bar Association.
-She earned her JD from the University of Maryland Carey School of Law, where she was a Leadership Scholar and received awards for her advocacy on behalf of clients in the Immigration Law Clinic.
-Prior to attending law school, she graduated summa cum laude from Florida International University in Miami, Florida, where she earned a BA in Economics.
+Dean Schroll is a member of the Maryland State Bar Association and the American Bar Association.
+She earned her J.D. from the University of Maryland Carey School of Law, where she was a Leadership Scholar and received awards for her advocacy on behalf of clients in the Immigration Law Clinic.
+Prior to attending law school, she graduated summa cum laude from Florida International University in Miami, Florida, where she earned a B.A. in Economics.
 Dean Schroll spent her early years in Venezuela but relocated to the United States while a freshman in high school.